17+ Insanely Actionable Content Marketing Hacks

 FREE Courses are a big step in branding yourself as an authority & they pay off big time.

 When you provide great value and the audience benefits from it a good deal, they are indebted to you.
-If they are, they’d want to reciprocate your action, as per one of Dr. Cialdini’s Principles of Persuasion i.e reciprocity.
+If they are, they’d want to reciprocate your action, as per one of Dr. Cialdini’s Principles of Persuasion, i.e., reciprocity.
 This is the best time to ask them to do what you want.

 You could ask them for engagements to increase your social proof.
 You could ask them for their email ids and other credentials or ask them to buy your product or services if you have gone that far in the relationship.

-Which ones do you wish to apply next?
+What content Marketing hacks do you wish to apply next?

-Let us know in the comments 🙂
+Let us know in the comments. 🙂